Chile & Easter Island Feb 29 – March 23, 2012

 On my last full day, I climbed Orongo (410m), the volcano on the SW corner.

 It has a huge perfectly round crater with a flat bottom and interspersed ponds.
 The south edge has a big gap where it is being eroded by the ocean.
 This is the site of a village used only for a few weeks of the year and is the only site on the island with religious significance.
-There are about 40 round houses built of slab rock on a tiny point on the edge of the crater and 1000’s of bas-relief petroglyphs.
+There are about 40 round houses built of slab rock on a tiny point on the edge of the crater and thousands of bas-relief petroglyphs.

 The site was used to celebrate the bird man cult which replaced ancestral worship in the 15th century.
 The competition to be leader involved swimming to Motu Nui and trying to be the first to get a sooty tern egg.
 The last competition happened in 1867.
 It was a gorgeous walk down the edge of the cliff and I was able to follow the water all the way back to my hostel.
 On the way were spectacular lava formations and a cave with a few bird man paintings.